-The concept secures the conservation of native vegetation on the site.
+The concept secures the conservation of approximately 2 hectares of native vegetation on the site.
 The proposal does not involve the removal of Sydney Turpentine Ironbark Forest of Shale Sandstone Transition Forest vegetation communities.
 It does not involve the removal of any threatened plant population.
 Whilst a few individual trees are located within proposed development areas, these trees are to be retained in future lots or within landscaped road reserves to be confirmed at the detailed planning stage.